SteeltoeOSS/Steeltoe/src/Steeltoe.Security.DataProtection.Redis/Readme.md

     ....
 ```
 ## Using Shared KeyStore
 Once this has been setup, the keys used by the DataProtection framework will be stored in the bound Redis CloudFoundry service.
-As an example of how this can be leveraged, imagine you want to share protected data stored in a Session across instances of an ASP.NET Core application running on CloudFoundry.
+As an example of how this can be leveraged, imagine you want to share encrypted data stored in a Session across multiple instances of an ASP.NET Core application running on CloudFoundry.

 To do this, we first need to configure the Session feature in our application.
-To do this, we add the following to the Startup class we already have created above:
+To do this, we add Session related configuration to the Startup class we already have created above.
 ```
 #using Steeltoe.CloudFoundry.Connector.Redis;